-Small DG Blocks 2 will bewere held open for 7 calendar days after the block volume iswas filled (with block volume defined by a measurement of a project being submitted to the program through the payment of the application fee).
-For the closing of the Small DG Blocks 2, the capacity of Block 3 will bewas adjusted down to account for any capacity submitted during that 7-day period.
-The Agency will announceannounces when a block has been filled and whenwhat the closing date will beis.
+Small DG Blocks 2 were held open for 7 calendar days after the block volume was filled (with block volume defined by a measurement of a project being submitted to the program through the payment of the application fee).
+For the closing of the Small DG Blocks 2, the capacity of Block 3 was adjusted down to account for any capacity submitted during that 7-day period.
+The Agency announces when a block has been filled and what the closing date is.
 For the Small DG categories, opening of new blocks other than Blocks 2 and 3 (that is, other than those blocks previously authorized through the Initial Plan) will not be automatic because opening those blocks will be subject to the identification of available funding.

-For Small DG BlockBlocks 3, blocks will close closed when the block volume is filled, and any projects submitted after that time will be put on are added to a first-come/first-served waitlist for the Group/category, pending the analysis of available funds and the verification of eligibility of projects that applied to the program prior to them.
+Small DG Blocks 3 closed when the block volume filled, and any projects submitted after that time are added to a first-come/first-served waitlist for the Group/category, pending the analysis of available funds and the verification of eligibility of projects that applied to the program prior to them.